Fredy123455555/My_project/README.md

-I have written this code with Internet support.
 To Run this project first create "uploads" folder in project out side,that folder stored the uploading files.
 Registed user only allowed goes to the file uploading page.
 I have create User Table Store user information and encrypted passwords.